 Organizing Efforts Culminate In Important MN Solar Legislation

-- MnSEIA also passed groundbreaking, bipartisan Community Solar Garden legislation that put Minnesota on track to become the nation’s leader.
+• MnSEIA passed groundbreaking, bipartisan Community Solar Garden legislation that put Minnesota on track to become the nation’s leader.

-In seven years, Minnesota solar grew from a $150 million industry to a $1 billion market with over 300 megawatts of solar.
+In seven years, MnSEIA led the growth of Minnesota solar from a $150 million industry to a $1 billion market with over 300 megawatts of solar.

 Minnesota Sees Exponential Solar Growth

-- Clean energy jobs grew 4x faster than overall job growth in 2017
+• Minnesota saw clean energy jobs grew 4x faster than overall job growth in 2017 alone.

 Renewable Energy Becomes The Cheapest Option

-- Renewable energy is now cheaper than both coal and natural gas in Minnesota, even without subsidies.
-This is a hallmark of the efforts and dedication of our industry members, partners, and stakeholders.
+• Renewable energy reached the point of being cheaper than both coal and natural gas in Minnesota, even without subsidies.

-- MnSEIA, alongside our partners, pushed for the Minnesota Public Utilities Commission (MPUC) to re-evaluate the Distributed Generation (DG) tariff framework.
+• MnSEIA pushed the Minnesota Public Utilities Commission (MPUC) to re-evaluate the Distributed Generation (DG) tariff framework.

 Minnesota Reaches 1 Gigawatt of Solar

-- Minnesota officially reached 1 gigawatt of installed solar.
-250 megawatts of Community Solar Gardens are also installed this year, the most ever in Minnesota’s history.
+• Minnesota officially reached 1 gigawatt of installed solar.
+250 megawatts of Community Solar Gardens are also installed this year, the most ever in the state’s history.

-- Xcel Energy announced plans to install 3 gigawatts of solar in MN by 2030, marking a turning point where utilities are using solar to decrease their costs.
+• Xcel Energy announces plans to install 3 gigawatts of solar in MN by 2030, marking a turning point where utilities are using solar to decrease their costs.

-- MnSEIA became an official state affiliate of the national SEIA.
+• MnSEIA becomes an official state affiliate of the national SEIA.

 Solar and MnSEIA Grow Despite Pandemic